Lujiazui: Formation

 The modern configuration of the Huangpu River and Suzhou Creek beyond the old county town of Shanghai is the result of engineering works completed during the early Ming dynasty.
 The result is that the wider Huangpu River, flowing north past the county town, then turned east at its confluence with the now narrower Suzhou Creek, proceeding along the former downstream channel of the Suzhou Creek to enter the sea at Wusongkou, the former mouth of Suzhou Creek.

 The bend in the Huangpu River resulted in the formation of an alluvial beach east and south of the bend.
 This alluvial floodplain was called a "mouth" (zui) after its shape.
 It was named after the family of Lu Shen, a 15th-century scholar-official of the Ming dynasty.
 Lu's family became one of the most prominent in Ming dynasty Shanghai, and lived in the Yangjing canal area, east of the Huangpu River and close to today's Lujiazui.

 Settlement

 During the Ming dynasty, fishermen were recorded as living in Lujiazui.
 During the Qing dynasty, the construction of levees on the peninsula encouraged settlement in greater numbers, with a number of villages forming in the part of the peninsula within the levees.
 Mudflats remained outside the levees.

-The opening of Shanghai as a treaty port in the mid-19th century led to rapid development of Lujiazui as an industrial and commercial area servicing Shanghai.
+The opening of Shanghai as a treaty port in the mid-19th century led to the rapid development of Lujiazui as an industrial and commercial area servicing Shanghai.
 The middle part of the peninsula became a town called Lannidu (烂泥渡, literally "Mud Ferry"), named after one of the wharves on the river bank.
 British, American, French, German and Japanese interests built a series of factories, warehouses and storage yards, and wharves to service them.
 A busy commercial street developed in Lannidu to service the commodities trade as well as the daily needs of the many workers employed by the industrial facilities.